dsccommunity/xPSDesiredStateConfiguration/README.md

 * **Credential**: PSCredential for the user with access to DestinationPath.
 * **CertificateThumbprint**: Thumbprint of the certificate which should be used for encryption/decryption.

+### xRegistry

+This is a copy of the built-in Registry resource from the PSDesiredStateConfiguration module, with one small change:  it now supports registry keys whose names contain forward slashes.

 ## Versions

 ### Unreleased
 * xService:
     - Fixed a bug where 'Dependencies' property was not picked up and caused exception when set.
+* Added xRegistry resource

 ### 3.6.0.0
 * Added CreateCheckRegValue parameter to xPackage resource
 * Added MatchSource parameter to xRemoteFile resource